The Reasons Behind the Inspirations

 "I am not considered a 'local-boy-made-good' but rather I get confronted with an attitude of 'who do you think you are?'"
 Dandola says.
 "You'd think I'd written a succession of exposés like Peyton Place rather than stories which are quite positive about now-vanished small-town life.
 A huge part of that is because West Orange politicians consider newly-arrived residents more special for having chosen to move here rather than anyone who was born here and stayed here.
 It's a phenomenon that's been going on for about twenty years now.
 There's a misperception that outsiders have better answers.
 Which is precisely how you lose the historic identity of a town—any town.
 Preserving West Orange's historic identity is something I consider quite a valuable undertaking and it's also proven to be an entertaining one for readers all over the world."

-Dandola has also authored three uncompromisingly honest and accurate histories of West Orange besides being the biographer of inventor and Edison protégé, John Hays Hammond, Jr. A sixth West Orange-based mystery novel is currently being written.
+Dandola has also authored four uncompromisingly honest and accurate histories of West Orange besides being the biographer of inventor and Edison protégé, John Hays Hammond, Jr. By the end of 2020, there will be nine West Orange-based mysteries in print.

 # # #